Twice Baked Mashed Potato Casserole – Flavorful mashed potatoes you bake right in the oven!! Cheese and bacon perfection. Great for a crowd!

 - 3/4 cup heavy cream

 - Boil potato cubes in a large stockpot with the garlic for 20 minutes or until potatoes can be pierced easily with a fork.
 Drain.

-- Transfer the potatoes to a large boil and mash.
+- Transfer the potatoes to a large bowl and mash.
 Stir in heavy cream, sour cream and butter.

 - Season with the salt and pepper.

 - Stir in 1 1/2 cups cheese and half the package of bacon pieces.

 - Scoop into a 13×9 inch baking pan and sprinkle with the remaining cheese and bacon pieces.

 - Garnish with sliced green onions and extra shredded cheese before serving if desired.